ms0g/hellfire/README.md

 # hellfire
-Hellfire is a toy linux firewall based on [Netfilter](https://www.netfilter.org "The netfilter.org project").
-It filters TCP and UDP packets according to user-specified rules.
+Hellfire is a toy linux firewall based on [Netfilter](https://www.netfilter.org "The netfilter.org project") which filters TCP/UDP/ICMP packets according to user-specified rules.

 Hellfire is composed of an user-space program `hellfire` that is a cli tool and a kernel-space module `hellfire_core`.
-Communications between user space and kernel space are done by means of the device file `/dev/hellfire` via `ioctl` and `write` syscall.Using `hellfire`, user can specify filtering rules that include some of the following fields:
+Communications between user space and kernel space are done by means of the device file `/dev/hellfire` using `ioctl` and `write` syscall.Using `hellfire`, user can specify filtering rules that include some of the following fields:
 + Direction: inbound, outbound
 + Interface: inbound, outbound